Knile Davis: Professional career

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

-Davis was selected in the third round (96th overall) by the Kansas City Chiefs in the 2013 NFL Draft.
+Davis was selected in the third round (96th overall) by the Kansas City Chiefs in the 2013 NFL draft.
 On May 13, 2013, he signed a contract with the Chiefs.

 Davis scored a 108-yard kick return touchdown in Week 13 against the Denver Broncos.
 The return tied for the longest return in NFL history.
 He saw limited time as a rookie behind All-Pro Jamaal Charles but made his first career start in Week 17 against the San Diego Chargers, where he rushed for 81 yards and 2 touchdowns.
 Despite not starting, Davis was given the bulk of the workload in a playoff loss to the Colts, finishing with 18 carries for 67 yards and a touchdown before suffering a knee injury.
 Davis finished his rookie year with 242 rushing yards and four touchdowns on 70 carries, and 312 kick return yards and another touchdown on 10 returns.

 In 2014, Davis's playing time behind Chiefs running back Jamaal Charles increased and filled in for Charles due to his high ankle sprain.
 In Davis's lone start of the season, a Week 3 game against the Miami Dolphins, Davis achieved a career-high 132 yards rushing along with a touchdown on 32 carries.
 Davis followed this up with another 100 yard performance, rushing for 107 yards and a touchdown on 16 carries in a 41-14 blowout of the New England Patriots He finished the season with 134 carries for 463 yards, 16 catches for 147 yards, 29 kick returns for 829 yards, and eight touchdowns in total.

 In the Chiefs' wild card playoff game against the Houston Texans, Davis opened the game with a kickoff return of 106 yards for a touchdown.